Lance-517/ChainWriter-Framework/README.md

 In stark contrast, all subsequent outputs—including the **Stylized Drafts (A, B, and C from the stress test), the Editor AI's explanation, and the Final Manuscript**—are presented **complete and unredacted.** Not a single word has been manually altered.
 This allows for a transparent and verifiable demonstration of our AI's final-stage capabilities.

 **A Note on Automation:** It is critical to note that in the entire experimental process showcased, the only human intervention after the initial outline command (e.g., "Create the outline for Chapter 32") is the simple action of copying the output of one AI and pasting it into the input of the next.
 No additional prompts, instructions, or guidance are given at any intermediate stage.

+**A Note on Model Support:**
+Currently, this pipeline is exclusively applied to Gemini 2.5 Flash and Gemini 2.5 Pro.

 ---